cisagov/LME/.github/ISSUE_TEMPLATE/bug-or-error-report.md

  - [ ] [Troubleshooting](https://github.com/cisagov/LME/blob/main/docs/markdown/reference/troubleshooting.md)
  - [ ] Searched other issues for my same question, and utilized github/google search to see if an answer exists for my error I'm encountering.

-IF the above did not answered your question, proceed with creating an issue below:
+IF the above did not answer your question, proceed with creating an issue below:

 ## Describe the bug
 A clear and concise description of what the bug is.